oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * add tips during search - in case if provider not supported, e.g. add surname, use ukrainian language etc.
 * fill facebook group with feedbacks (take from other sources)
 * create and fill instagram group with feedbacks (take from other sources)
+* add more info to feedbacks/searches results (bot etc.)